Comparison

 Using EquityTier’s Growth plan as the benchmark (500 leads/month, 3 markets):

-| Time cost | $0 (leads arrive ready to work) |
+Time cost$0 (leads arrive ready to work)

-Per-lead cost: $1.50 per lead (500 leads)
+Per-lead cost: $1.00 per lead (500 leads)

 Every lead arrives with owner contact info, full property details, mortgage data, AVM, equity tier classification, offer strategy recommendation, and a branded PDF property report.